Cosmic-ray antiproton excess from annihilating tensor dark matter: Conclusions

 \section{Conclusions}

-In this work we study the production of antiprotons in the annihilation of tensor dark matter and the possibility that it explains the cosmic-ray antiprotons excess with $E_{K}$ around $10-20 ~GeV$ in the AMS-02 data claimed by several groups.
-First we use the GALPROP tool to solve the transport equation in order to evaluate the proton and antiproton flux produced in the interstellar medium.
-The largest uncertainty ($10-20~\%$) in this calculation comes from the estimate of the cross-section for the antiproton production in the ISM.
-Following \cite{PhysRevD.95.123007}, we introduce a scaling factor in the antiproton to proton flux ratio to study effects of this uncertainty.
-The fits are improved by this scaling factor and our results confirm an excess of antiprotons in the $\sim10-20$ GeV region of the spectrum.
+In this work we study the production of antiprotons in the annihilation of tensor dark matter and the possibility that it explains the cosmic-ray antiprotons excess in the Galaxy and the antiproton-to-proton ratio in the AMS-02 data claimed by several groups.
+First we perform fits to the AMS-02 data without including dark matter, using the GALPROP tool to solve the transport equation in order to evaluate the primary and secondary proton and antiproton flux produced in the interestellar medium for four different parameter configurations.
+We employ a scaling factor as it was done in \cite{PhysRevD.95.123007}, which involves the uncertainty regarding the antiproton production cross-section.
+The fits are improved by this scaling factor and our results point to a possible excess of antiprotons in the $\sim10-20$ GeV region of the spectrum.